Helenii rhizoma

 HMPC: - no processing

-Used the dried and divided rhizome for its expectorant, cough-irritant, antispasmodic effect in cough teas.
-In folk medicine, the leaves are also used.
-Also used as an aromatic for loss of appetite and digestive problems.
-Overdose may cause vomiting and cramps.
+The dried and divided rhizome is used in cough teas because of its expectorant, antitussive and antispasmodic effects.
+The leaves are also used in folk medicine.
+Also used as an aromatic for loss of appetite and digestive complaints.
+An overdose can lead to vomiting and cramps.

 Field of application/useThis section has been translated automatically.